Last Updated on October 7, 2022 by Alex

 Start Small, Start Big

-When you have decided to bring about major changes in your life, do it all, from the smallest to the biggest changes.
+When you have decided to transform your life, do it all, from the smallest to the biggest changes.
+Change everything.
+Be creative, find something every day for a week to change.

 There is an incredible energy that comes with building momentum in every area of your life.
 Clean out the closets and get rid of the clothes you never wear, hit the gym for the first time this year, put the house on the market and quit your job and buy the ticket to Thailand where you’ll spend a year in a monastery.